2008 Denver Broncos season: Week 5: vs. Tampa Bay Buccaneers

 Hoping to rebound from their divisional road loss to the Chiefs, the Broncos went home for a Week 5 interconference duel with the Tampa Bay Buccaneers.
-In the first quarter, Denver trailed early as Bucs kicker Matt Bryant got a 33-yard field goal.
+In the first quarter, Denver trailed early as Buccaneers kicker Matt Bryant got a 33-yard field goal.
 In the second quarter, the Broncos took the lead as kicker Matt Prater got a 55-yard and a 40-yard field goal.
 Tampa Bay tied the game at halftime as Bryant kicked a 31-yard field goal.
-In the third quarter, Denver took a big lead as QB Jay Cutler completed a 10-yard TD pass to WR Brandon Stokley.
+In the third quarter, Denver took a big lead as quarterback Jay Cutler completed a 10-yard touchdown pass to wide receiver Brandon Stokley.
 In the fourth quarter, the Broncos increased its lead as Prater nailed a 27-yard field goal.
-The Buccaneers rallied with a 7-yard TD pass from QB Jeff Garcia WR Ike Hilliard.
+The Buccaneers rallied with a 7-yard touchdown pass from quarterback Jeff Garcia to wide receiver Ike Hilliard.
 However, Denver recovered the onside kick and drained the clock.

 With the win, the Broncos improved to 4–1.